catcoding02/Gradebook-Integration/README.md

 **In the first column, `GitHub Username`, paste a student's GitHub username.**

 **In the second column, `Student Name`, paste a student's name.** This name should match the name of their gradebook in Google Sheets.
 For example, if a student's gradebook in Google Sheets is `John Smith Gradebook`, the name you should paste in this column is `John Smith`. **IMPORTANT** Each student's gradebook should be named in the format "`<name>` Gradebook."
 Setting up your Google Sheets file is covered in-detail in my Medium article linked [here](https://medium.com/@lledwards/google-sheets-gradebook-guide-integrating-github-google-sheets-and-slack-cf70b109f3db).

+### SPECIAL CASE: Mini-Projects

+In the case that the assignment is a mini project, you will need to create an additional information CSV file within the assignment folder titled "[assignment_name]_group_info.csv".
+See the example found in `mp_group_info.csv`.

+Similarly to your student_info.csv,

+**In the first column, `Group_Name`, paste the group name as found by looking at the repository title on the GitHub assignment as seen [here](README_imgs/mp_title.png).** So, for this example image, in the `Group_Name` column, you would paste `mp1-group3`

 ## standards_points_row.csv
 For each assignment you assign your students, you will create a new `standards_points_row.csv` file.
 A template is provided for you.
 For each assignment, in the same directory that contains the code for the program, create a new folder on your local machine that shares the same name of the assignment name on GitHub Classroom.
 So, if the assignment on GitHub Classroom is called `Lab1`, create a folder called `Lab1`.
 Then, create a new CSV file called `standards_points_row.csv` in this folder.
 You must do this for **EVERY** individual assignment.